 The trick?
 Use a toddler alarm clock.

-Rather than relying on hands of a typical clock or even the numbers of a digital clock, toddler alarm clocks send cues young kids can understand.
+Rather than relying on hands of a typical clock or even the numbers of a digital one, toddler alarm clocks send cues young kids can understand.
 From changing colors to making sounds, your toddler will know that it’s time to stay in bed until he sees the cues.